-The common names of the five tapir species are given below.
+These are the common names of the five tapir species.

 The tapir's size and weight vary, but males may reach 6 feet in length and 720 pounds in weight.
 Females are generally heavier than males and may reach 900 pounds or more.
 An adult tapir is about 42 inches high at the shoulder.

-The tapir's bulky appearance and short legs may give the impression that it's a slow and lumbering animal.
+The Malayan tapir's bulky appearance and short legs may give the impression that it's a slow and lumbering animal.
 This impression is very wrong, however.
-A Malayan tapir can run fast when necessary!
+The animal can run fast when necessary.
 It's also a great swimmer and diver.

-Camera Trap Film and Photos of Wild Malayan Tapirs in Thailand
+Camera Trap Film and Photos of Malayan Tapirs in Thailand

 Life in the Wild